amauriciorr/fansite-analytics-challenge/README.md

 * **HTTP reply code**

 * **bytes** in the reply.
 Some lines in the log file will list `-` in the bytes field.
-For the purposes of this challenge, that should be interpreted as 0 bytes.
+For the purposes of this challenge, it is interpreted as 0 bytes.

 e.g., `log.txt`